atlarge-research/continuum/README.md

 ### Part 1: Access the servers
 For this demo, you will get access to VU compute servers.
-We currently only support this demo on our own servers.
+We currently only support this demo on these servers.

 1. Send a public SSH key to the provided email address.
 You will receive a username `asci-nX-Y` with X and Y as numbers, and an IP address in the form of `192.168.ZZZ.2`.
 2. Access the headnode of the cluster over SSH: `ssh asci-nX-Y@al01.anac.cs.vu.nl -i <path to your public key>`, using your username from step 1.